BEGES-R fact sheet

 1. Identification of the data to be collected for the calculation of induced emissions

-1. Choice of criteria to determine significant emissions among indirect emissions not related to energy
+1. Selection of criteria to determine significant emissions among indirect emissions not related to energy

 2. Evaluation and identification of significant indirect emissions